mroi/unison-intercept/README.md

 Intercept Functionality
 -----------------------

-Currently, three intercept layers are provided, which add the following features to Unison:
+Currently, four intercept layers are provided, which add the following features to Unison:

 **nocache**
 Cause all writes performed by Unison to bypass the buffer cache.
 This has two advantages: It